ianstormtaylor/superstruct/Readme.md

 // Returns the data (with defaults) if valid.
 ```

-The schema definition syntax was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/).
+The schema definition syntax was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/), and ships with types for all of the native Javascript types out of the box.

-But you can also define your own types—specific to your application's requirements—by using the exported `superstruct` function.
+But you can also define your own custom data types—specific to your application's requirements—by using the exported `superstruct` function.
 For example:

 ```js
 import { superstruct } from 'superstruct'